Tips from Patients

 In primary Raynaud's, the blood vessels return to normal afterwards.
 However, in Raynaud's with scleroderma there may be blood vessel scarring which can sometimes make medication ineffective.
 Digital (Finger) Ulcers are caused by the lack of oxygen to skin cells.

 Just 5 to 20 percent of people with Raynaud's phenomenon subsequently develop scleroderma, but about 90 percent of scleroderma patients experience this extreme cold sensitivity with red/blue flashes in their hands and feet as a primary manifestation of their disease.
 What Causes Raynaud's?
 National Heart Lung and Blood Institute.
 NIH.

 Vascular Disease and Systemic Scleroderma.
-The vascular system is our circulatory system.
-It consists of all the vessels that carry blood and lymph through the body, to and from organs.
-Vessels include arteries, veins, and capillaries.
 Any condition that affects the vascular system, all of in part, is considered a vascular disease.
 ISN.

 Raynaud's may also affect the tip of the nose, earlobes, cheeks, chin, or lungs.
 Some people with scleroderma and Raynaud's experience coughing attacks when breathing cold air or drinking/eating cold liquids and foods.
 The coughing may or may not be caused by pulmonary vasospasms caused by exposure to cold.

 A 1998 study indicated that people who have Raynaud's may have double the risk of coronary artery disease and stroke.
 "Hopkins: Is Raynaud's a Predictor of Heart Disease?" by Fredrick M. Wigley, M.D., Professor of Medicine and Director of Molecular and Clinical Rheumatology, Johns Hopkins School of Medicine, August 19, 1998, Aetna InteliHealth.